 Date: Monday, October 30, 2006

-The company has 15 days to contest the citations and proposed penalties before the independent Occupational Safety and Health Review Commission.
-Staff from the Birmingham OSHA office located at 950 N. 22nd St. North, Room 1050; phone: (205) 731-1534, conducted the inspection.
+The companies have 15 days to contest the citations and proposed penalties before the independent Occupational Safety and Health Review Commission.
+The inspection was conducted by staff from OSHA's area office in Fort Lauderdale, located at Jacaranda Executive Court, Building H-100, 8040 Peters Road, phone (954) 424-0242.

 Under the Occupational Safety and Health Act of 1970, employers are responsible for providing a safe and healthful workplace for their employees.
 OSHA's role is to assure the safety and health of America's working men and women by setting and enforcing standards; providing training, outreach and education; establishing partnerships; and encouraging continual process improvement in workplace safety and health.
 For more information, visit www.osha.gov.